Skip to content

 Share

-According to Treasure Data, 74% of C-suite executives view superior data quality as a key to outpacing competitors (Treasure Data, 2023).
-SAP Customer Data Platform (CDP) exists to turn fragmented data into that competitive edge.
+This is worth fixing.
+Treasure Data found 74% of C-suite executives view superior data quality as a key to outpacing competitors (Treasure Data, 2023).
+SAP Customer Data Platform (CDP) goes after exactly that gap.

-TL;DR: SAP CDP consolidates customer data from CRM, ERP, commerce, and marketing into unified profiles, then activates those profiles across channels.
-Its three principles — Unify, Respect, Activate — mean data is consolidated, consent is honoured, and insights reach the systems that act on them.
+TL;DR: SAP CDP pulls customer data from CRM, ERP, commerce, and marketing into unified profiles, then activates those profiles across channels.
+Three principles drive it: Unify (merge the data), Respect (honour consent), Activate (push insights where they’re needed).
 74% of C-suite executives view data quality as competitive (Treasure Data, 2023), but only 14% have achieved a true 360-degree customer view (Gartner, 2023).
 CDP closes that gap.

 What Is SAP Customer Data Platform?

 Gartner found that only 14% of organisations have achieved a true 360-degree customer view (Gartner, 2023).
-The other 86% operate with fragmented data spread across disconnected systems.
-CDP addresses this directly.
+The other 86% are working with fragmented data in disconnected systems.
+That’s a mess.
+CDP goes after it directly.

-SAP Customer Data Platform, launched in 2020, ingests data from every customer-facing system — websites, social channels, CRM, ERP, marketing platforms — and builds comprehensive consumer profiles.
-It operates on three foundational principles:
+SAP Customer Data Platform launched in 2020.
+It ingests data from every customer-facing system you’ve got: websites, social channels, CRM, ERP, marketing platforms.
+From that, it builds proper consumer profiles.
+Three principles guide the whole thing:

-• Unify — consolidate data from diverse sources into a single customer identity, resolving duplicates and matching records across systems
+• Unify: pull data from many sources into a single customer identity, resolve duplicates, match records across systems

-• Respect — honour consent and privacy preferences, ensuring every downstream system operates within the boundaries the customer set
+• Respect: honour consent and privacy preferences so every downstream system stays within the boundaries the customer set

-CDP transforms the overwhelming influx of unstructured data from diverse touchpoints into actionable segments.
-This enables precise targeting and tailored marketing efforts across platforms.
-It’s part of the SAP CX portfolio alongside Sales Cloud, Service Cloud, and Commerce Cloud.
+In practice, CDP takes the flood of unstructured data from dozens of touchpoints and turns it into segments you can actually use.
+That means better targeting and more relevant marketing across platforms.
+It sits within the SAP CX portfolio alongside Sales Cloud, Service Cloud, and Commerce Cloud.

 What Are the Core Features?

 McKinsey reports that 71% of consumers expect personalised interactions from brands (McKinsey, 2021).
-CDP provides the data foundation that makes that personalisation possible at scale.
+CDP gives you the data foundation to deliver that at scale.
+Here’s how.

 Identity resolution

 CDP matches the same person across email addresses, phone numbers, loyalty IDs, website cookies, and CRM records.
-A customer who browses anonymously on mobile, purchases via desktop, and contacts support by phone gets unified into a single profile.
-This is harder than it sounds — especially across B2B accounts with multiple stakeholders.
+Someone browses anonymously on mobile, buys via desktop, rings support by phone?
+One unified profile.
+This is harder than it sounds.
+Especially across B2B accounts where multiple stakeholders sit under the same company.
+We’ve spent entire sprints just getting identity rules right for a single client.

 Every data point carries consent metadata.
-CDP links consent statements to subscriptions, handles automatic synchronisation across systems, and processes opt-outs in real time.
-When a customer withdraws consent in one channel, every downstream system reflects that change.
+CDP links consent statements to subscriptions, syncs them automatically across systems, and processes opt-outs in real time.
+When a customer withdraws consent in one channel, every connected system reflects it immediately.
+No lag.
+No manual cleanup.
+This is how consent should work everywhere, but almost never does.

 Real-time data ingestion

-CDP pulls data continuously from diverse platforms — ZoomInfo and Qualtrics for enrichment, SAP Commerce Cloud for purchase behaviour, Emarsys for campaign engagement, Service Cloud for support interactions.
+CDP pulls data continuously: ZoomInfo and Qualtrics for enrichment, SAP Commerce Cloud for purchase behaviour, Emarsys for campaign engagement, Service Cloud for support interactions.
 New data updates profiles within minutes, not days.
+That speed matters when you’re running a flash sale or responding to a service escalation.

 Dynamic segmentation

-Build audience segments using any combination of attributes: purchase history, browsing behaviour, loyalty tier, service interactions, consent status, and demographic data.
-Segments update in real time as customer behaviour changes — no manual refresh needed.
+Build audience segments from any combination of attributes: purchase history, browsing behaviour, loyalty tier, service interactions, consent status, demographic data.
+Segments update in real time as customer behaviour changes.
+No manual refresh.
+No stale lists.
+I talked to a marketing lead last year who was still exporting CSVs every Monday morning to build her segments.
+That’s the kind of thing CDP eliminates.

 Cross-channel activation

-CDP doesn’t just build profiles.
+This is where CDP earns its keep.
+It doesn’t just build profiles.
 It pushes them to downstream systems.
 Send an enriched segment to Emarsys for a targeted campaign.
 Push personalisation data to Commerce Cloud for homepage customisation.
 Feed analytics tools with unified behavioural data for reporting.
+De facto, this is what separates CDP from a data warehouse.
+The warehouse stores.
+CDP acts.

 Monitoring and event mapping

 Track data ingestion status, profile completeness, and segment health across all connected systems.
-Event mapping connects actions across sources — linking a website visit to a subsequent purchase to a service interaction — building the full customer journey.
+Event mapping stitches actions together across sources: a website visit linked to a subsequent purchase linked to a service interaction.
+That’s how you build the full customer journey, and it’s the only way to know if your personalisation is actually working.

 SAP CDP: Feature Maturity by CapabilityIdentity ResolutionConsent MgmtData IngestionSegmentationActivationMonitoringMaturity LevelHigh: Identity, ConsentStrong: Ingestion, SegmentGrowing: Activation, MonitorAssessment based on SAP CDP documentation and Spadoom implementation experience